qs39517243/just-believe/README.md

-# just-believe
+# for java
-a normal university student
+a normal university student is here. more and more project for java algorithm will be created here